 Whitening black money, raising taxes won’t fix our economic ails

 The possibility that the government may offer financial criminals a special facility to "whiten" their black money with just a flat 15 percent tax and full amnesty has raised concerns not just among the country's economists and civil society but also the common people.
 And rightfully so, for the honest breadwinners have to pay an income tax at 25 percent at the highest slab.
-Adding VAT and other indirect taxes that ordinary taxpayers are required to pay, this plan—which, unfortunately, is not a new phenomenon in Bangladesh—is ill-judged and unjust at the very least.
+Adding VAT and other indirect taxes that ordinary taxpayers are required to pay, this plan of whitening black money—which, unfortunately, is not a new phenomenon in Bangladesh—is ill-judged and unjust at the very least.

 The Income Tax Act, 2023 allows legalising illegally amassed money by paying a mere 25 percent tax and a 10 percent fine on the tax amount.
 This time around, however, what's raising eyebrows is the nature of the special offer: no questions asked, just a 15 percent tax, and illegally earned money becomes legal.